kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 As you can see above, Amazon's revenue is coming from the following sources:

 - **50% of revenue (not profits!) is coming from online stores.** This represents the value of goods that Amazons sells directly to its customers.
-Currently online stores are biggest part of revenue, but looking at the trend, it is clear that it will not be the biggest part of revenue for a long time.
+Currently, online stores are the biggest part of revenue, but looking at the trend, it is clear that it will not be the biggest part of revenue for a long time.
 - **The second biggest revenue source is third-party seller services.** This revenue represents fees that other businesses pay to Amazon for access to its customers and for fulfilling customer orders, handling returns, and other services.
 It is only 19% of revenue, but we have to consider that this is only the value of fees Amazon charges, not the full price of the product sold.
 Currently, on Amazon, [third parties sell 60% of goods.](https://blog.aboutamazon.com/policy/statement-by-jeff-bezos-to-the-u-s-house-committee-on-the-judiciary){:target=" _blank"}
 - **The third important revenue stream is Amazon Web Services (AWS)**, where Amazon charges businesses for using its cloud infrastructure and services.
 For a long time, AWS was the only part of the business that was making a significant profit.
 Without AWS, Amazon would be loss-making until 2017.